Justice Clarence Thomas discloses flights, lodging from billionaire GOP donor Harlan Crow in filing

 The report, which covers all of 2022, includes new details about the travel arrangements Crow provided to Thomas on three occasions last year and is the first disclosure form filed by the justice since he came under scrutiny for his relationship with the Texas developer following a series of reports from the news outlet ProPublica.

 Though the reports for 2022 were due in mid-May, Thomas and Justice Samuel Alito requested and were granted 90-day extensions.
-Filings for 2022 from the remaining seven justices were made public in early June, while the Administrative Office of the U.S. Courts posted Alito's and Thomas' filings Thursday.
+Filings for 2022 from the remaining seven justices were made public in early June, while the federal judiciary posted Alito's and Thomas' filings Thursday.

+Elliot Berke, Thomas' personal attorney whose firm assisted with the disclosure, said that after reviewing the justice's records, he is "confident there has been no willful ethics transgression," and any earlier reporting errors were inadvertent.
+He denounced accusations from congressional Democrats and outside groups that Thomas violated federal ethics law, calling them "calumny."

+"Willful violations require intentional disregard or indifference," Berke said in a statement.
+"The attacks on Justice Thomas are nothing less than ridiculous and dangerous, and they set a terrible precedent for political blood sport through federal ethics filings."

 What was in Clarence Thomas' disclosure?